Iced coffee drinks are refreshing beverages suitable for any time during the year.

 Start by making Fredo Espresso.

-– Shake well the coffee with a little bit of ice or instead of a shaker, one can use a milkshake mixer or frother
+– Shake the coffee well with a little bit of ice, or instead of a shaker, one can use a milkshake mixer or frother

 Cold Brew Coffee Recipes